d-sandborn/pyTRACE/README.md

 ?trace
 ```

-To estimate anthropogenic carbon (C<sub>anth</sub>) at the surface ocean at the equator/prime meridian in the years 2000 and 2200 assuming SSP5_3.4_over:
+To estimate anthropogenic carbon (C<sub>anth</sub>) at the surface ocean at the equator/prime meridian in the years 2000 and 2200 assuming IPCC pathway SSP5_3.4_over:

 ```
 >>> output = trace(